-We now apply multiplex Infomap using neighborhood flow coupling, full coupling, adjacent coupling and no-coupling schemes to two empirical temporal contact networks.
-The first network represents contact events during working hours (approximately 8 a.m. to 6 p.m) between employees in a workplace environment over two weeks [20].
-In this network there are n = 92 physical nodes, $e = 2.91 \cdot 10^3$ intralayer links, t = 575 non-empty layers, and the average intralayer node degree is $\langle k \rangle = 0.110$.
-The second network arises from Bluetooth signal connections between personal smartphones of freshmen university students, also over two weeks[21] $(n = 636, e = 1.27 \cdot 10^5, t = 600, \langle k \rangle = 0.665)$.
-In the uni-
+We now apply multiplex Infomap using neighborhood flow coupling, full coupling, adjacent coupling, and no coupling schemes to two empirical temporal contact networks.
+We represent each data set as a multilayer network and aggregate links over 10-minute intervals in each layer.
+The first network represents contact events during working hours (approximately 8 a.m. to 6 p.m) between employees in a workplace environment over two weeks [22].
+In this network there are n = 92physical nodes, $e = 2.91 \times 10^3$ intralayer links, and t = 575nonempty layers, and the average intralayer node degree is $\langle k \rangle = 0.110$ .
+The second network arises from Bluetooth signal connections between personal smartphones of freshmen university students, also over two weeks [23] (n = 636, e = $1.27 \times 10^5$ , t = 600, $\langle k \rangle = 0.665$ ).
+In the university dataset, links are tracked during a special study period when each student attends the same course every day.
+The students may meet anytime during the 24 h of the day, but to simplify the comparison to the workplace network, we consider only links that occur during working hours (8 a.m.-4 p.m.).
+Thus, both networks are cropped to this timeframe, so t = 480.
+We start by analyzing the interlayer link structure that neighborhood flow coupling produces.
+In particular, we are interested in understanding the sparsity of the representations that the method creates, compared to other methods.
+We then evaluate the performance of Infomap resulting from each coupling scheme by measuring overlap, size, and self-similarity over the time of communities that each method finds.
+There is no ground truth to measure performance against, so we focus our analysis on showing that neighborhood flow coupling strikes a balance